Worldline EFT treatment of quadratic and cubic gravity theories: Conclusions and Discussion

 \section{Conclusions and Discussion}

 This study explores the two-particle effective potential energy for two modified gravity theories: quadratic gravity and cubic gravity.
-We integrated the gravitational degrees of freedom using the Worldline Effective Field Theory (WEFT) approach, employing a Kaluza-Klein metric decomposition to simplify the interactions.
-The analysis showed that higher-order curvature terms—specifically the quadratic Ricci scalar and a particular cubic Riemann tensor contraction—modify the gravitational binding potential at short distances, deviating from the predictions of General Relativity (GR).\\
+We integrated the gravitational degrees of freedom using the Worldline Effective Field Theory (WEFT) approach, employing a Kol-Smolkin metric decomposition to simplify the interactions.
+The analysis showed that higher-order curvature terms, specifically the particular cubic Riemann tensor contraction, modify the gravitational binding potential at short distances, deviating from the predictions of General Relativity (GR).\\

-For the quadratic gravity case, we observed that the potential energy correction is proportional to the inverse of the fourth power of the separation distance between two black holes.
-Meanwhile, the cubic gravity term contributed a correction that scaled inversely with the fifth power of the separation.
-These results suggest that higher-order curvature corrections could significantly alter short-distance gravitational dynamics, potentially offering a means to test these theories in highly compact systems like binary black hole mergers.\\
+{We observed that the quadratic gravity theory leads to no change in the effective action compared to GR after integrating out the gravitational degrees of freedom, owing to some field redefinitions that keep the structure of the bulk action the same as in GR.} Meanwhile, the cubic gravity term contributed a correction that scaled inversely with the fifth power of the separation.
+These results suggest that higher-order curvature corrections could significantly alter short-distance gravitational dynamics, potentially providing a means to test these theories in highly compact systems, such as binary black hole mergers. { However, the potentials being gauge-dependent cannot be treated as observables.
+Hence, a gauge-invariant calculation for the total binding energy of a circular orbit was required, which leads to the conclusion that for the cubic modification, the leading-order change in the potential was actually a gauge artefact.
+For the cubic Riemann case, the actual change happens at the sixth PN order, as was inferred from the gauge invariant binding energy for circular orbits.}\\

 The cubic gravity modification, particularly, is noteworthy due to its connection with the renormalization program and field redefinition strategies in quantum gravity.
 Both approaches independently arrive at the same Riemann cubic term, implying that this term may play a fundamental role in extending GR.
 Future work should explore this connection further to clarify the implications for quantum gravity theories.